-Both traditional porcelain veneers and Lumineers® can provide excellent results.
-Lumineers® require less tooth reduction and can address many of the same concerns as traditional veneers.
+Both traditional porcelain veneers and no-prep veneers can provide excellent results for patients (with good to moderate oral health) who want to change the appearance of their smiles.
+Prepless veneers require less tooth reduction and can address many of the same concerns as traditional veneers.
 That said, this treatment is not for everyone.
-One of the primary concerns for determining if Lumineers® is appropriate is the bite alignment.
-In many cases, if you are a candidate for Invisalign® you will also be a candidate for Lumineers®.
-That said, an evaluation is the best way to decide if this technique can work for you.
+One of the primary concerns for determining if non-prep veneers are appropriate is the bite alignment.
+In many cases, if you are a candidate for Invisalign® you may also be a candidate for no-prep veneers.
+An evaluation is the best way to decide which technique can work best for you.

 Your comfort is a primary concern for our team.
 Porcelain veneers do require some reshaping (filing) of the teeth, but you will be numbed with a local anesthetic to reduce discomfort during this procedure.
 Most patients report no pain at all.
 Once the treatment is complete, you can take an over-the-counter medication to enhance your recovery as the anesthetic wears off.
 When the final veneers are cemented into place, you will again be anesthetized for the best experience possible.
 If you suffer from dental anxiety, we offer sedation dentistry options to help put you at greater ease.

 How long veneers last has as much to do with how you treat them as it does the quality of the materials and precision of the treatment.
-With good oral hygiene, traditional porcelain veneers and Lumineers® can last at least 10 years, often much longer.
+With good oral hygiene, porcelain veneers can last at least 10 years and they have the potential to last a lifetime.
 Maintaining a good oral hygiene regimen can help you get the most out of your cosmetic procedure, as well as keep your natural teeth looking beautiful and free from damage.

 Just like with your natural teeth, brushing and flossing every day are important to preserving the strength and quality of your dental veneers.
 It’s also important to visit the dentist at regular intervals and maintain a healthy diet.
 Be careful not to brush too vigorously, as this can cause abrasions and gum recession.
 We can provide tips on the best brushing and flossing practices during your visit.

-If porcelain veneers and Lumineers® are not right for you, there are other options you can consider.
+If porcelain veneers are not the right option for you, there are other treatment choices you can consider.
 Cosmetic bonding offers an affordable way to minimize the appearance of chips and cracks.
 Teeth whitening can help brighten a smile.
 Invisalign® can improve bite alignment and straighten a smile.
 Sometimes, more than one of these techniques can be combined for more comprehensive aesthetic enhancement.
-This procedure is known as Smile Makeover.
+This procedure is known as smile makeover.